mimiMonads/vixeny_examples/bun/readme.md

 # Vixeny

-This project demonstrates the usage of Vixeny, a web handler for Node.js.
-It shows various use cases of Vixeny like handling parameters, queries, headers, requests, responses, serving static files.
+This project demonstrates the usage of Vixeny, a web handler for Bun, It shows various use cases of Vixeny like handling parameters, queries, headers, requests, responses, serving static files.

 ### Installing